Media Linked to Power

 Throughout the Mexican history mass media have always had a more political than purely informative character.
 One of the first researchers looking at Mexican media is Fátima Fernández Christlieb.
 In 1982, she stipulated that each media outlet goes through a ‘political momentum’ when it is being established and then further develops.
 This happens mainly because of the necessities of certain individuals or groups to create media, ally with, or gain power over other media to influence political processes, or to exclude rivals or political opponents.

 Although Mexico is going through a so-called “democratic transition” for twenty years now, the pattern described by Fátima Fernández Christlieb has not changed much.
-Within a more and more confusing environment, relentless competition and political incivility ahead of the next 2018 presidential elections, the phenomenon repeats itself through a wave of new web portals, attacks against professional journalism and critical journalists, which often ends up with their assassinations.
+Within a more and more confusing environment, relentless competition and political incivility and after the past 2018 presidential elections, the phenomenon repeats itself through a wave of new web portals, attacks against professional journalism and critical journalists, which often ends up with their assassinations.

 As a proof for this tragic circumstances, Mexico very often appears top on the lists of countries with the highest number of violent deaths of journalists, together with failed states such as Syria, Iraq, Somalia and Afghanistan.
 Meanwhile, the government presents the country as one with functional institutions and with a political elite that defends the Freedoms of Expression and the media.